On K\"ahler Ricci shrinker surfaces: Abstract

 \section{Abstract}

 In this paper, we prove that any K\"ahler Ricci shrinker surface has bounded sectional curvature.
-Combining this estimate with earlier work by many authors, we provide a complete classification of all K\"ahler Ricci shrinker surfaces.
+By combining this estimate with previous research by numerous authors, we achieve a complete classification of all K\"ahler Ricci shrinker surfaces.